 AEGiS was one of the first organisations to recognise the importance of the internet and email technology as an educational resource.
 Developing from two early bulletin boards in 1991, AEGiS became the largest free-access virtual HIV library, including the i-Base HIV Treatment Bulletin.
 Unfortunately, AEGiS came offline in 2013, although i-Base has an archive of this resource.

-The British HIV Association is a professional assocaition in the UK focussed on HIV and related complications.
+The British HIV Association is a professional assocaition in the UK focused on HIV and related complications.
 It holds two conferences each year and publishes evidence-based guidelines on many aspects of HIV management.

 CHAIN is a Ugandan organisation that was originally developed by UK activists in 1998.
 The group runs health programmes on treatment literacy, prevention and children’s support, with a focus on capacity building and strengthening networks and partnerships of grass roots non-governmental organisations operating in the HIV and AIDS sector in Africa.

 European network of treatment activists.
 Projects include the European CAB.
 Members of the i-Base team have been actively involved in the EATG since 1997.

 HIV-positive, peer-led HIV advocacy project based in Lisbon.